 What is the Insurance Distribution Directive (IDD)?

 The EU directive that forms the backbone of the UK regulation on general and non-life insurance, namely the contents of the Financial Conduct Authority (FCA) insurance rules.
 The new Insurance Distribution Directive (IDD) was passed in 2016, and replaces the Insurance Mediation Directive that came into force in 2005.
-The FCA is now consulting on implementing the IDD to UK by February 2018.

 Read our background briefing (2 pages) »